t-yamo/app-server-cookbook/README.md

     * **WARN: You can no longer ssh login as root.
 Please use devuser.**
     * **WARN: You should try login as devuser before logout from current root session.**

-* As devuser in dev
+* As devuser in Dev
  * targethost = 172.20.10.12, 172.20.10.13
     * $ knife solo prepare root@targethost # From the second time, root -> devuser
     * $ knife solo cook root@targethost # From the second time, root -> devuser